roomorama/globalize-validations/README.md

 the value of the specified attributes are unique across the system.

 See validates_uniqueness_of in ActiveRecord::Validations::ClassMethods for further explanation.
-This validator basically works the same, but additionally respects globalize3 model translations.
+This validator basically works the same, but additionally respects globalize model translations.
 Also, you can use :locale when specifying the :scope option.
 This will scope the validation to the current locale.

 For instance, if you want to validate that a product title is unique in each locale: